 - whatever else happens to be lying around

 The crumble topping requires a little measuring, but not much.
 You’ll want enough to cover your fruit, so I used a cup of flour, a little bit less of white and brown sugar, some rolled oats, and cold butter.
-It all gets crumbled and sprinkled over the fruit.
-Now you’re ready to bake ~
+Combine it with your fingers and sprinkle it liberally over the fruit.
+Now you’re ready to bake!

 TIP: Use your finger tips to squeeze some of the topping together to form larger ‘crumbs’ to give the topping a nice variety of texture.